syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 {% previewsample "page.domainurl/code-snippet/grid/column-header-stylesevents" %}
 {% endif %}

+## How to refresh header

+The refresh header feature in the Syncfusion Angular Grid allows you to update the header section of the grid whenever changes are made to the grid's columns.
+This feature is useful when you want to reflect changes in the header immediately, such as modifying the column header text, width, or alignment.

+To use the refresh header feature, you can call the [refreshHeader](../../api/grid/#refreshheader) method of the Grid component.
+This method updates the grid header with the latest changes made to the columns.

+The following example demonstrates how to use the `refreshHeader` method to update the grid header:

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/column-header-refreshHeader/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/column-header-refreshHeader/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/column-header-refreshHeader" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/column-header-refreshHeader/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/column-header-refreshHeader/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/column-header-refreshHeader" %}
+{% endif %}

 ## How to get header element

 To get the header element in a Syncfusion Grid, you can use one of the following methods:

  1.[getHeaderContent](../../api/grid/#getheadercontent): This method returns the header div element of the Grid.
 You can use this method to access the entire header content of the Grid.

     ```ts
     const headerElement = this.grid.getHeaderContent();
     ```